 What Is a Raised Garden Bed and Why Should Beginners Build One?

-A raised garden bed is a freestanding growing area built above ground level, typically framed with wood and filled with a custom soil mix.
+A raised garden bed is a freestanding growing area built above ground level, framed with wood and filled with a soil mix.
 It sits on top of your existing ground rather than being dug into it.

 How Much Does It Cost to Build a Raised Garden Bed?